The Workwell Model

 Actions:

-- Training for employees to equip them to better manage their wellbeing.
+• Training for employees to equip them to manage their wellbeing better.

-- Provide and promote access to a diverse range of inclusive health and wellbeing services and facilities such as employee assistance programmes and occupational health.
+• Provide and promote access to diverse inclusive health and wellbeing services and facilities such as employee assistance programmes and occupational health.

 Resources to get your organisation started: